Delay67/discretize-guides/builds/warrior/banner-berserker/index.md

 - Precast <Skill name="Mending"/>

 ### **100% in mid**

 - Use <Skill name="whirling axe"/> or <Skill name="Headbutt"/> to gain adrenaline fast.
-- Depending on your team you wanna engage <Skill name="Berserk"/> before you use your <Effect name="hypernovalaunch"/> to get to Artsariiv.
+- Depending on your team you wanna engage <Skill name="Berserk"/> before you use your _Hypernova Launch_ to get to Artsariiv.
 - Use <Skill name="Mending"/> to regain eventually lost health and <Trait name="peakperformance"/>.
 - Swap to your mace, be ready to <Skill id="14415"/> as soon as the breakbar appears.

-### *Add Phases*
+### _Add Phases_

 - Pick up your banners and place them in the middle of the arena.
 - Help your party to CC the adds, preferable by CCing the one in the middle since you are there anyway.
 - Make sure to use <Item name="termiteshovel"/> <Item name="metalrod"/> and <Item name="sentinelrifle"/> for fast CC.

 ### **66% and 33%**

 - After the mid burn replace your banners at the corner Artsariiv is going to jump to.
 - Depending on your team's DPS you either wanna engage <Skill name="Berserk"/> in the middle or in the corner.